 “(n) The cost of the benefits authorized under the Act shall be payable solely from the Fund.
 Nothing contained in the Act or this act shall be construed to create an obligation on the part of the District to pay benefits from any source other than the Fund.”.

+(b) Section 1153 (D.C.
+Official Code Sec. § 32-551.02) is amended as follows:

+(1) Subsection (c)(1) is amended as follows:

+(A) Strike the phrase “section 105(j)” and insert the phrase “sections 104a(d) and 105(j)” in its place.

-(b) Section 1153(c)(1) (D.C.
-Official Code Sec. § 32-551.02(c)(1)) is amended by striking the phrase “and of those public education funds, at least $500,000 shall be used to fund the Workplace Leave Navigators Program established pursuant to section 2093 of the Workplace Leave Navigators Program Establishment Amendment Act of 2020, passed on 2nd reading on July 28, 2020 (Enrolled version of Bill 23-760)”.
+(B) Strike the phrase “and of those public education funds, at least $500,000 shall be used to fund the Workplace Leave Navigators Program established pursuant to section 2093 of the Workplace Leave Navigators Program Establishment Amendment Act of 2020, passed on 2nd reading on July 28, 2020 (Enrolled version of Bill 23-760)”.

+(2) Subsection (d) is amended as follows:

+(A) Designate the existing text as paragraph (1).

+(B) Add a new paragraph (2) to read as follows:

+“(2) In Fiscal Year 2022, notwithstanding any other provision of this section, up to 5 employees hired and employed with funds transferred pursuant to paragraph (1) of this subsection may perform work on matters other than enforcement pursuant to the Act; provided, that they prioritize enforcement.”.

+(3) Subsection (e) is amended as follows:

+(A) Designate the existing text as paragraph (1)

+(B) Add a new paragraph (2) to read as follows:

+“(2) In Fiscal Year 2022, notwithstanding any other provision of this section, the Office of Administrative Hearings may use funds transferred pursuant to paragraph (1) of this subsection for matters other than the hearing of appeals of claims determinations pursuant to the Act; provided, that it prioritizes the use of such funds for the hearing of appeals of claims determinations.”.

 Sec.
 4064.
 The District of Columbia Family and Medical Leave Act of 1990, effective October 3, 1990 (D.C.
 Law 8-181; D.C.
-Official Code § 32-501(1)(A)), is amended as follows:
+Official Code § 32-501 et seq.), is amended as follows:

-(a) Section 2(1)(A) (D.C.
+(a) Section 2(1) (D.C.
 Official Code § 32-501(1)(A)) is amended to read as follows:

-“(A) For leave provided under sections 3 or 4, an individual who has:
+“(1) (A) For leave provided under sections 3 or 4, an individual who has: